boostxyz/boost-protocol/.changeset/smart-falcons-joke.md

 "@boostxyz/sdk": patch
 ---

-prevent mutatation of Transfer abi be using structuredClone
+prevent mutatation of Transfer abi by using structuredClone